shdennlin/shdennlin.github.io/content/posts/Blog/Hugo/Hugo.md

   name = "Hugo and org-mode"
 +++

-This is my note for Hugo
+This is my note for Hugo.

 <!--more-->